Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

-On the other hand, the nonlinear models appear to be much more susceptible to overfitting, with Random Forest being the worst offender.
-This is not surprising since Random Forest has the least grounding in physical reality.
-Even so, it still outperforms K-Neighbors in testing.
-The poor performance of K-Neighbors suggests that Euclidean distance in the ``sequence vector space'' does not approximate the structure of the aggregate morphology space well.
+Starting with the linear models, we observe that Linear and Ridge regression perform about the same, while Lasso performs worse.
+On the other hand, the nonlinear models appear to be much more susceptible to overfitting, with K-Neighbors being the worst offender.
+The poor performance of K-Neighbors in testing suggests that Euclidean distance in the ``sequence vector space'' does not approximate the structure of the aggregate morphology space well.
 We tried other metrics, such as Hamming distance and cosine similarity, but the results did not vary significantly.
-Finally, we see that MLP performs the best in testing.
-This is a slightly unfair comparison since MLP is able to perform representation learning, as discussed above.
-Nevertheless, it technically does take the sequence vector as input, so we present the results here.
+Random Forest performs better in testing and also has less egregious overfitting.
+Finally, we see that MLP-1 performs the best in testing while also shrinking the gap between test and train performance.

 It is noteworthy that the nonlinear methods strictly outperform the linear methods in both training and testing.
 All evidence supports the notion that the sequence vector poorly represents the physics at play in the aggregation process.
-For instance, the overfitting of the Random Forest shows how unreliable it is to build decision trees based on the chemical identity of individual monomers.
+For instance, the overfitting of the K-Neighbors shows how unreliable it is to use chemical identity of individual monomers as features.
 Likewise, regularization of the linear models reduces performance without reducing overfitting (because no overfitting is observed).